tconbeer/harlequin-web/src/docs/contributing/adapter-guide.md

 Beyond that, adapters can declare CLI options by setting the `ADAPTER_OPTIONS` class variable on their subclass of `HarlequinAdapter`.
 The class variable should be a list of instances of subclasses of [`AbstractOption`](https://github.com/tconbeer/harlequin/blob/main/src/harlequin/options.py), like `TextOption`, `FlagOption`, `SelectOption`, etc. Each `Option` instance must have a name and description.
 See the [`harlequin.options`](https://github.com/tconbeer/harlequin/blob/main/src/harlequin/options.py) module or the implementations by the [DuckDB](https://github.com/tconbeer/harlequin/blob/main/src/harlequin_duckdb/cli_options.py) and [SQLite](https://github.com/tconbeer/harlequin/blob/main/src/harlequin_sqlite/cli_options.py) adapters for more information.

-### Copy Formats

-Some adapters may facilitate exporting data locally.
-By setting the `COPY_FORMATS` class variable on their subclass of `HarlequinAdapter` and implementing `HarlequinConnection.copy()`, they can enable their users to use Harlequin's Data Exporter UI.

-`COPY_FORMATS` is a list of `HarlequinCopyFormat` instances, which define a name, label, one or more file extensions associated with the format, and a list of `AbstractOption` subclass instances that define options for the format.
-For more information, see the source in the [`harlequin.options`](https://github.com/tconbeer/harlequin/blob/main/src/harlequin/options.py) module, or the [DuckDB implementation](https://github.com/tconbeer/harlequin/blob/main/src/harlequin_duckdb/copy_formats.py).

 ## Packaging and Distributing Adapters

 You can use the [harlequin-adapter-template](https://github.com/tconbeer/harlequin-adapter-template) repo as a starting point for your adapter.
 It uses `MyAdapter` as a placeholder class name (along with `MyConnection` and `MyCursor`) and creates a plugin registered as `my-adapter`.